yosugi/intent-script/intent-script-spec-en.md

   }
 ```

-## Function Definition
+### Function Definition

-Functions describe the purpose and structure of processing in a declarative manner, intended for AI-assisted implementation.
+Function definitions in IntentScript explicitly describe the "purpose" and "structure" of processing, adopting a declarative style that assumes AI implementation support.

 ```yaml
 calculate_shipping_cost: